SumoLogic/sumologic-documentation/docs/alerts/monitors/alert-response.md

 ## Alerts list

-The Alerts list shows all of your Alerts from monitors triggered within the past seven days.
+The Alerts list shows all of your Alerts from monitors triggered within the past 7 days.
 By default, the list is sorted by status (showing **Active** on top, followed by **Resolved**), and then chronologically by creation time.

 [**Classic UI**](/docs/get-started/sumo-logic-ui-classic).
 To access the Alerts list, click the bell icon in the top menu. <br/> <img src={useBaseUrl('img/alerts/alert-list-page-bell-border.png')} alt="alert-list-page-bell-border" width="300"/>

 [**New UI**](/docs/get-started/sumo-logic-ui/).
 To access the Alerts list, in the main Sumo Logic menu select **Alerts > Alert List**.
 You can also click the **Go To...** menu at the top of the screen and select **Alert List**.

 To filter or sort by category (e.g., **Name**, **Severity**, **Status**), you can use the search bar or click on a column header.<br/>![search alert list.png](/img/monitors/search-alert-list.png)